mor-1/evaluation-guide/content/evaluation-guide/gartner-forrester-mendix.md

 ## 5 The Forrester Wave™: Mobile Low-Code Development Platforms, Q1 2017

-Based on the assessment of the current offerings, strategy, and market presence of 11 vendors, Mendix was named a leader in The Forrester Wave™: Mobile Low-Code Development Platforms, Q1 2017.
+Based on an assessment of the current offerings, strategy, and market presence of 11 vendors, Mendix was named a leader in The Forrester Wave™: Mobile Low-Code Development Platforms, Q1 2017.

 Here's what this report states about Mendix: